trigram-mrp/fractureiser/docs/users.md

 ### Scripts

 *If you don't know how to run a PowerShell or Bash script, these are not for you.*
 Automated PowerShell or Bash scripts are also available [on the PrismLauncher website](https://prismlauncher.org/news/cf-compromised-alert/#automated-script) to do this for you, if you have the technical knowhow to run them.
+Overwolf (Curseforge's parent company) has also released a C# detection tool: https://github.com/overwolf/detection-tool

 ## I'm Infected, Now What?